pearvc/debugging-interview-setup/README.md

 # Debugging Interview Setup

 This repository provides a setup for verifying that your Python or JavaScript environments are correctly configured for the interview.
 You can use either Python or JavaScript, depending on your preference.
+Clone this repo locally and follow the instructions below!

 ---